rileyhales/saber-hbc/README.md

 ### 1 Prepare Spatial Data (scripts not provided)
 1. Clip model drainage lines and catchments shapefile to extents of the region of interest.
-   For speed/efficiency, also save the merged attribute table as a csv.
+   For speed/efficiency, merge their attribute tables and save as a csv.
    - read drainage line shapefile and with GeoPandas
    - delete all columns ***except***: NextDownID, COMID, Tot_Drain_, order_
    - rename the columns: